-The purpose of this Charging and Remissions Policy is to ensure full and free access to a broad, balanced curriculum, and to ensure that no pupil is excluded from an essential curriculum trip or activity because of financial hardship.
+This purpose of this Charging and Remissions Policy is to ensure full and free access to a broad, balanced curriculum, and to ensure that no pupil is excluded from a curriculum essential trip or activity because of financial hardship.
 The policy also identifies areas of activity where a charge may be made.